MicrocontrollersDev/Alternatives/docs/launcher/modrinth_mac.md

 ### Step 3 - Creating a Profile/Instance

-This guide will focus on Forge 1.8.9, but steps for other versions should also be obvious.
+This guide will describe the process for Fabric 1.21.10, but steps for other versions should also be obvious.

 Click on the green `+` button on the bottom left of the app.
 Make sure the `Custom` tag is selected.
-Give it an icon if you wish, any name you want, and set the Loader to `Forge`, and Game version to `1.8.9`.
+Give it an icon if you wish, any name you want, and set the Loader to `Fabric`, and Game version to `1.21.10`.
 Then press `+ Create`, click on the new profile (not the green arrow), and press "folder".

-### Step 4 - Installing our mods / SkyClient
+### Step 4 - Installing Mods

-Now that we've installed Forge 1.8.9, we need to move all our mods to the new Modrinth App folder.
-To do that, we'll right click our new instance and press `Open folder`.
-A Finder window should open, this is the equivalent of your ".minecraft" for this instance.
-Now, open Spotlight Search by pressing `CMD + Space` on your keyboard and typing `~/Library/Application Support/Minecraft` (if you are using SkyClient, you then need to open the `skyclient` folder).
-Simply move everything in this folder into the Modrinth App ".minecraft" folder that you opened earlier.
-Once this is done, you should be able to see all your mods in the Content tab, and can launch the profile.
-The Content tab can be opened by clicking on the instance (not the green start arrow), and clicking Content on the sidebar.

-When downloading mods from now on, you can simply drag and drop them into the Mods tab in Modrinth.
-Additionally, if the mod is on Modrinth, you can download them within the launcher using the `Add content` button at the top right of the Content tab.
+If the mod you want to download is on Modrinth, you can download them within the launcher using the `Add content` button at the top right of the Content tab.
+If the mod is not on Modrinth, you can simply drag and drop them into the Mods tab in the launcher.

 ### Step 5 - Explore